blakadder/blog/_posts/2022-10-06-t6e-sideload.md

 ## Update WebView

 To run more modern apps based on WebView like Home Assistant Companion, Fully Kiosk Browser or Wallpanel you need to [update WebView component](/android-panel-webview).

+Share with me what you've managed to do with it on [Twitter](https://twitter.com/blakadder_) or in comments!